ianstormtaylor/slate/docs/walkthroughs/xx-using-the-bundled-source.md

 But, if you'd rather install Slate by simply adding a `<script>` tag to your application, this guide will help you.
 To make the "bundled" use case simpler, each version of Slate ships with a bundled source file called `slate.js`.

-To get a copy of `slate.js`, download the version of slate you want from npm:
+To get a copy of `slate.js`, download the version of Slate you want from npm:

 ```text
 npm install slate@latest